 Refer to github for a list of deployed financial product libraries for each network.
 If your desired financial product library is not already deployed, refer here for instructions on deploying and verifying your own financial product library contract.

-The LSP is a simple contract and only has four ways to interact with the contract.
+The LSP is a simple contract and only has five ways to interact with the contract.

 The method are: